 The monument for Gordon’s Brigade of Early’s Division of the 2nd Corps of the Army of Northern Virginia is on East Confederate Avenue.
 (Monument map: East Confederate Avenue) A marker is north of Gettysburg on Barlow Knoll.
-(Monument map: Howard Avenue East)
+(Tour map: Howard Avenue East)

 From the marker on East Confederate Avenue:

 July 2.
 After participating in the operations of July 1st at Barlow Knoll and elsewhere it took position in the afternoon between the town and Rock Creek.
 When the assault was made at 8 P. M. on East Cemetery Hill the Brigade advanced to its support but was halted here because the expected reenforcements were unable to cooperate and it was evident that the assault would fail.

 July 3.
 Remained here skirmishing with sharpshooters and exposed to artillery fire.

 July 4.
 The Brigade was withdrawn and moved to Seminary Ridge.
 After midnight began the march to Hagerstown.